officialprojectdelta/ild/SPEC.md

 however, this will mostly not be used after optimization anyways

 sudoassembly makes assembly instructions (mostly) follow the dest src syntax, and some instruction are sligtly modified, but actual operations are used, and any valid assembly is valid sudoassembly

+Calling convention

+r9 - r13 and rsp are first 6 interger/pointer args
+xmm0 - xmm3 are first 4 floats
+r14 - r15 are never used
+xmm14 - xmm15 are never used

+Registers map
+r14 - r15 are never used, except for intermediate values (rvalues) xmm14 - xmm15 are never used, except for intermediate values (rvalues) all registers can be used besides these for local variables

 some examples